Battle of Sempach: Background

-The gathering of Austrian forces at Brugg suggested an intended attack on Zürich, and the Confederate forces moved to protect that city.
-But Leopold marched south, to Zofingen and on to Willisau, apparently with the intention of ravaging the Lucerne countryside and perhaps ultimately aiming for the city of Lucerne.
-The Austrian army had a troop of mowers with them to cut the corn and destroy the harvests along their route.
-The town of Willisau was plundered and burned, and the army moved on to Sursee on Lake Sempach, and thence towards Sempach on 9 July.
+The gathering of Austrian forces at Brugg suggested an intended attack on Zürich, and the confederate forces moved to protect that city.
+But Leopold marched south, to Zofingen and on to Willisau, ostensibly with the intention of ravaging the Lucerne countryside and perhaps, ultimately, aiming for the city of Lucerne.
+The Austrian army had a troop of mowers with them to cut the crops and destroy the harvests along their route.
+The town of Willisau was plundered and burned, and the army moved on to Sursee on Lake Sempach, and then towards Sempach on 9 July.

 Leopold's men taunted those behind the walls of the town, and a knight waved a noose at them and promised them he would use it on their leaders.
 Another mockingly pointed to the soldiers setting fire to the ripe fields of grain, and asked them to send a breakfast to the reapers.
 From behind the walls, there was a shouted retort: "Lucerne and the allies will bring them breakfast!"

 Confederate troops of Lucerne, Uri, Schwyz and Unterwalden had marched back from Zürich once it became clear that this was not Leopold's target.
 The forces of Zürich had remained behind defending their own city, while those of Bern had not heeded the confederate call for assistance.